Consequences of Investments for National Security

-- How, under which conditions, and to what extent do foreign investments represent a security challenge, and how to conceptualize, interpret, measure, mitigate and manage such risks, in an age of digitalization.
+How, under which conditions, and to what extent foreign investments represent a security challenge, and how to conceptualize, interpret, measure, mitigate and manage such risks, in an age of digitalization.

-- We will also develop a new dataset on FDIs enabling us to better understand the scale, scope and developments of investements.
+We will develop a new dataset on FDIs enabling us to better understand the scale, scope and developments of investments.

-- We will also conduct a cross national comparative studies of how different countries interpret and assesses risks and how they have designed legal and political instruments to mitigate such risks.
-We will also look into some of the pitfalls and possibilities of closer EU and European cooperation in managing FDIs.
+We will also conduct cross-national comparative studies of how different countries interpret and assesses risks and how they have designed legal and political instruments to mitigate such risks.
+We will also consider some of the pitfalls and possibilities of closer EU and European cooperation in managing FDIs.

-The overall ambition of the project is to better improve our understanding of the risks associated with foreign investments, theoretically, conceptually and empirically, as well as provide research-based knowledge that can help to support decision making in how to best mitigate such risks.
+The overall ambition of the project is to improve our understanding of the risks associated with foreign investments, theoretically, conceptually and empirically, as well as provide research-based knowledge that can help support decision making on how to best mitigate such risks.